Honda CR-V (sixth generation): Philippines

 The sixth-generation CR-V was launched in the Philippines on 13 September 2023.
-It is available in three trim levels: 1.5 Turbo V, 1.5 Turbo VX (both are seven-seater) and 2.0 RS e:HEV (in standard five-seater).
-Honda Sensing is standard for all trims.
+It is available in three grades: 1.5 Turbo V, 1.5 Turbo VX (both are seven-seater) and 2.0 RS e:HEV (in standard five-seater).
+Honda Sensing is standard for all grades.
+In February 2026, the Turbo VX was replaced by the VX e:HEV and all-wheel drive became standard for the flagship RS e:HEV.

 Singapore

 The sixth-generation CR-V was launched in Singapore on 11 January 2024, it is powered by a 1.5-litre turbocharged petrol, available in 5-seater and 7-seater configurations.

 Thailand

 The sixth-generation CR-V made its ASEAN debut in Thailand on 20 March 2023, two days prior to the 44th Bangkok International Motor Show.
-It is available in E, ES 4WD, EL 4WD, e:HEV ES and e:HEV RS 4WD.
+It is available with five variants: E, ES 4WD, EL 4WD, e:HEV ES and e:HEV RS 4WD.
+In November 2025, the e:HEV HuNT and e:HEV RS 2WD variants were added to the line-up and also the CR-V line-up became hybrid-only for all variants in Thailand.

 Vietnam

-The sixth-generation CR-V was launched in Vietnam on 25 October 2023, in four variants: 1.5 G, 1.5 L, 1.5 L AWD and 2.0 RS e:HEV.
+The sixth-generation CR-V was launched in Vietnam on 25 October 2023, with four grades: 1.5 G, 1.5 L, 1.5 L AWD and 2.0 RS e:HEV.
 Similar to Southeast Asian markets, the Vietnamese-spec CR-V is offered in two seating configurations: 7-seater for petrol models and 5-seater for e:HEV model.
-The petrol versions are assembled locally in Honda Cars Vietnam factory in Vĩnh Phúc, while the e:HEV version is imported from Thailand.
+The petrol versions are assembled locally in Honda Cars Vietnam factory in Vĩnh Phúc, while the e:HEV hybrid version initially imported from Thailand.
 Honda Sensing is standard for all trim levels.